dpck/depack/README.md

 ```

-Not working and not going to, because hey, we need to make sure that the CommonJS only exports a single `default` module don't we.
+Not working and not going to, because hey, we need to make sure that the CommonJS only exports a single `default` module don't we, Node.JS?
 But presto it works with _Babel_!

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/6.svg?sanitize=true"></a></p>